rafalkaron/rafalkaron.github.io/content/_index.md

 I am a self-taught coder and a fan of [Stack Overflow](https://www.stackoverflow.com).
 Currently, I develop my side projects on my own and collaborate with software developers at work.
 My IDE of choice is **Visual Studio Code**.
 I can quit **Vim** if needed.

-I won't lie, I prompt Bing for inspiration from time to time.
+I won't lie, I prompt AI for inspiration from time to time.
 I've found it extremely helpful for composing shell scripts that run in my homelab.

 ### Technologies

 I am keen on finding ways to automate, optimize, and generate reports to save my coworkers from opening terminals or doing repetitive work.

 Python
 : I am a self-taught Python coder.
 I use Python in my side projects and to develop internal tools at work.
 To make coding easier, I've implemented **mypy**, **Ruff**, and **Black** into my workflow.
+I also use Python for automations in GitHub Actions.
 {.text_small}

 MicroPython